esalganik/ice-density-parameterization/README.md

 ---

-## Optional large datasets
+## External and large datasets

 Some processing steps depend on large external datasets:

 - ETOPO1 topography (`~445 MB`)
 - SnowModel-LG NetCDF files
+- CryoSat-2 NetCDF files

 If these files are unavailable, the workflow can still run using previously generated intermediate products:

 - `figures/Map_density_lab.png`
 - `data/final/snow_model_matchups_with_models.mat`

 This allows lightweight reruns without downloading all large external files.
+The CryoSat-2 NetCDF files are required to regenerate Figures 3 and S5 and to run scripts/checks/cs2_manuscript_checks.m.

 ---